 We are taught that organizing a society around money and markets maximizes our individual freedom to make choices according to our personal values and interests.
 We are not supposed to notice that the monetization of relationships gives priority to financial values over life values and gives enormous power to those who control the creation and allocation of money.

 In the global economy, the structures of the global financial system give inordinate power to create and allocate money to financial institutions that seek only their own financial gain without regard to any other human or natural interest.
 Despite the facade of political democracy, through their control of money, bankers and private equity fund, not people, now rule most of the world.

 The structure of the money system is a choice, not a given and we the people have both the means and the right to change it.

 Money in a Living Earth Economy

-The proper purpose of a money system is to connect underutilized resources with unmet needs, most particularly the needs of ordinary individuals for meaningful, sustainable livelihoods and of the society for essential services and infrastructure in ways that support the restoration of the caring relationships of strong communities.
-So design the financial system to put the money where it will produce the greatest living-wealth benefit for the people of the place it is intended to serve.
-At a most basic level, this means directing the flow of money to productive Main Street businesses rather than to Wall Street speculators.
+The proper purpose of a money system is to connect underutilized resources with unmet needs, most particularly the needs of ordinary individuals for meaningful, sustainable livelihoods—including essential public services and infrastructure.
+Thus a proper financial system should be designed to put the money where it will produce the greatest living-wealth benefit for the people of the place it is intended to serve.
+At a most basic level, this means directing the flow of money to productive Main Street businesses—not to Wall Street speculators and global corporate monopolies.

 Favor Small and Local

 Under a real-wealth banking system, the federal government would continue to insure the deposits of member institutions as is now the case.
 But they would do so only for banks that accept strict reserve- and equity-ratio requirements and do not participate in or fund speculative trading of assets.
 The larger the bank, the stricter the requirements should be to discourage banking consolidation.